Dhimsa: Origin

 It is generally played as a relief time during their working hours.
-Each dance movement resembles their daily activity like picking leaves or plants,farmming activities, tradition culture during matrimonial alliances, protecting them from wild life etc.
+Each dance movement resembles their daily activity like picking leaves or plants, farming activities, traditional culture during matrimonial alliances, protecting them from wildlife etc.

 Style of dance

 This expressive dance is dominated by the movements of feet and hands of the group performing the dance in a circle.
 Though this dance can be performed by men and women, young and old, typically around 15-20 women form a chain and move their feet according to the rhythm and make formations of smaller to larger circles.
 There are several variations in this dance.
 The popular twelve variations are: